Lakelands (NSW)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The latest postcode level ATO data released for financial year ending June 2023 shows Lakelands' median income among taxpayers is $63,741, with an average of $84,512.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Lakelands' median income among taxpayers was $63,741, with an average of $84,512.
 This is among the highest in Australia, compared to Rest of NSW's median of $52,390 and average of $65,215.
-As of September 2025, current estimates based on Wage Price Index growth of 8.86% would be approximately $69,388 (median) and $92,000 (average).
-According to the 2021 Census, household, family and personal incomes in Lakelands rank highly nationally, between the 72nd and 84th percentiles.
-Income distribution data shows that the largest segment comprises 29.7% earning $1,500 - $2,999 weekly (485 residents), aligning with the surrounding region where this cohort also represents 29.9%.
-Lakelands demonstrates considerable affluence with 35.7% earning over $3,000 per week, supporting premium retail and service offerings.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimates for September 2025 would be approximately $69,388 (median) and $92,000 (average).
+According to the 2021 Census, household, family, and personal incomes in Lakelands rank highly nationally, between the 72nd and 84th percentiles.
+Distribution data shows that 29.7% of residents earn $1,500 - 2,999 weekly (485 residents), aligning with the surrounding region where this cohort likewise represents 29.9%.
+The suburb demonstrates considerable affluence with 35.7% earning over $3,000 per week, supporting premium retail and service offerings.
 After housing costs, residents retain 88.5% of income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income